 - White and yellow pus-filled blisters in the back of your throat

-- A painful lump in your throat that does not go away after 5 days
+- You have a painful lump in your throat that does not go away after 5 days.

-may include antibiotics if your sore throat is caused by bacteria.
 Viral pharyngitis will go away on its own without treatment.
-Your sore throat should start to feel better within 3 to 5 days for both viral and bacterial infections.
-Pain medicine may also be given to decrease your sore throat pain.
+Your sore throat should start to feel better in 3 to 5 days for both viral and bacterial infections.
+You may need any of the following:

 Manage your symptoms:

-- Humidify your room with a cool-steam humidifier to help moisten the air in your room and calm your cough.
+- Use a cool-steam humidifier to help moisten the air in your room and calm your cough.